FilipeGAMER/Backend-videos/README.md

 - Enable pagination on every `GET` route, limiting the return of 5 itens per page.
 - Only authenticated users can use `GET`, `POST`, `PUT` and `DELETE` routes
 - Create a `GET /videos/free` route that any user, logged or not, can use to view a limited and fixed number of available movies

 ___

+## Before running

+It's not necessary, but the project will try to load variables from a .env file on the root directory with the following keys:
+  - NODE_ENV = Development or production
+  - PORT = The desired port to be used
+  - DB_USER = The database username
+  - DB_PASSWD = The database password
+  - DB_PATH = The database path
+  - DB_RETURN_LIMIT = The quantity limit of itens to return
+  - TOKEN_JWT = The JWT token to be used to sign

+___